-What are CDM regulations and when do they apply?
+What is CDM 2015 and when do the CDM Regulations apply?

 - Constructing new-build properties